roscolil/zendesk-coding-challenge/README.md

 ### Version 2.0

 - Better UX/UI
-- Build at a web app
+- Build as a web app
 - Validate each of the search criteria against chosen file
 - Capacity to view fields at any point in the program
 - Fuzzy search